100 years since the end of the First World War 1918-2018

 Marching home from victory to pride

-But all along, they were hurting deep inside
+But all along, hurting deep inside

 The war to end all wars it was said